Hiromu-USHIHARA/introMCWF/README.md

 - Julia 1.6 or higher

+## References

+1. H.-P. Breuer and F. Petruccione, "The Theory of Open Quantum Systems" (Oxford University Press, Oxford, 2002).
+2. A. J. Daley, "Quantum trajectories and open many-body quantum systems", Advances in Physics 63, 77-149 (2014).

 ---

 *This README was generated with the assistance of GPT-4 to ensure clear and comprehensive documentation.*